 And if you have luck, you may see the deer between the walls.
 The locals take care of them providing food and water.

 Between old mansions on Romeiko shore, there is the Archeological Museum of Myrina.

 It has been housed in a beautiful neoclassical building since 1961.

-In the museum, you can find many artefacts, sculptures, ceramic, clay figurines, and jewellery from the Early Bronze Age and Hellenistic periods.
-They were found during excavations in Poliochni, Ifestos, Myrina, the sanctuary of Kabeiroi, etc. For me, one of the most interesting items were the terracotta sirens dating from 7th-6th BC, from the sanctuary of the Great Goddess at Hephaistia.
+In the museum, you can find many artefacts, sculptures, ceramics, clay figurines, and jewellery from the Early Bronze Age and Hellenistic periods.
+They were found during excavations in Poliochni, Ifestos, Myrina, the sanctuary of Kabeiroi, etc. For me, one of the most interesting items was the terracotta sirens dating from 7th-6th BC, from the sanctuary of the Great Goddess at Hephaistia.

 Hiking to Panagia Kakaviotissa